JesseC42/toogethr-integration/README.md

-# Toogethr on your website or Facebook
+# Toogethr op je eigen website of Facebook pagina

 You probably know the widely used Toogethr app for carpool and rideshare.
 But how do you promote carpooling directly from your website or Facebook page?
 Toogethr helps you with a range of free tools.
 Your visitors, community members or employees can easily start carpooling and sharing rides from your online properties.